 I lived every day feeling like I was never enough.

 When you rely on others to validate you, you end up adopting their stories about who you are, how you should act in the world, and what makes you a good person.
 This was me.
 I had no framework for internal validation at all.
-But my true self bucked against the stories I had been told about myself and how to be a good woman.
+But my true self bucked against the stories I had been told about my worth and value.

 It took me years to find out that I can rewrite my story.
 I can decide who I am, how I should act, and what makes me a good person.
 In fact, one of the first stories I rewrote was about being enough.
 I looked at my story from a 3rd person perspective and realized that I am a good person.
 I am good.
 I am enough.
 That one small shift in my story started a cascade of changing narratives.